rollkit/rollkit/types/block_spec.md

 # Block and Header Validity

 ## Abstract

 Like all blockchains, rollups are composed of a chain of blocks from the rollup's genesis to its head, each consisting of metadata in the header, and transaction data in the body.

 ## Verification

 Both full and light nodes perform validation of the block headers, full nodes additionally verify the block's body.

 ## SignedHeader validation

 1. Valid serialization according to the Protobuf specification
 2. `BaseHeader`:

 - `Height`: corresponds to the correct, expected height of the block
-	- `Time`: unspecified
+- `Time`: unused in Rollkit
 - `ChainID`: corresponds to the correct chainID for the rollup.

 3. `Header`:

-	- `Version`: ???
+- `Version`: Matches the App and Block versions from the previous state
 - `LastHeaderHash`: links to the previous block in the chain
 - `LastCommitHash`: valid hash of the previous commit
 - `DataHash`: correct hash of the block's transaction data
-	- `ConsensusHash`: ???
+- `ConsensusHash`: unused in Rollkit
 - `AppHash`: commitment to the state of the rollup after applying txs from the current block
 - `LastResultsHash`: root hash of all the results from the txs from the previous block
 - `ProposerAddress`: Validation rules depend on the rollup's configured aggregation scheme
 - `AggregatorsHash`: valid hash of the `SignedHeader`'s `Validators` field

 4. Commit:

 - `Signatures`: array of signatures, to be validated according to the rollup's aggregation scheme.

 ## Block specification

 Blocks contain the `SignedHeader` and `Data` as follows:

 ```
 type Block struct {
 	SignedHeader SignedHeader